Student Cultural Beliefs

 - Hair Styles: Hair styles should reflect the standards espoused by The Church of Jesus Christ of Latter-day Saints.
 Bizarre or unusual hair styles or coloring violate the dress and grooming standards.
 Dreadlocks, mohawks, fauxhawks or other unusual hair styles are not allowed except in cases where such styles are strongly cultural.
 Such exceptions must be cleared with the Honor Code Office.
-Men are to have hair cut so as to be off the collar and off the ears.
+Men are to have hair cut so as to be off the collar and off the ears and eyebrows.

 - Facial Hair: Faces should be clean-shaven with sideburns no lower than the bottom of the ear; muttonchops are not allowed.
 Moustaches are allowed but should not extend below the corners of the mouth.
 Soul patches and goatees are not allowed.

 - Piercings: Women who desire to have their ears pierced should wear only one pair of modest earrings.
 Men should not wear earrings.
 Other body piercings for men or women are inappropriate.